-• Forward Collision Warning (FCW) - Active Braking
+• Forward Collision Warning (FCW) Active Braking - If Equipped

 The FCW system includes Advanced Brake Assist (ABA).
 When this feature is selected, the ABA applies additional brake pressure when the driver requests insufficient brake pressure to avoid a potential frontal collision.
 The ABA system becomes active at 5 mph (8 km/h).
-To make your selection, touch the Forward Collision Warning (FCW) with Mitigation - Active Braking soft-key, until a check-mark appears next to setting, indicating that the setting had been selected.
-Touch the back arrow soft-key to return to the previous menu.
-For further information, refer to "Forward Collision Warning (FCW) With Mitigation" in "Understanding The Features Of Your Vehicle
+To make your selection, press the "Forward Collision Warning (FCW) with Mitigation - Active Braking" button on the touchscreen, until a check-mark appears next to setting, indicating that the setting had been selected.
+Press the back arrow button on the touchscreen to return to the previous menu.
+For further information, refer to "Forward Collision Warning (FCW) With Mitigation" in "Understanding The Features Of Your Vehicle."